PhD (Hong Kong Polytechnic University)

 - Improving mental health in the construction industry (2023)

-- Processes and strategies for early contractor involvement in large liner engineering construction projects (2023)
+- Model and strategies for early contractor involvement in large linear engineering construction projects (2023)

 - Energy efficiency adoption of low-income households in Australia (2022)